ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Suresh follows up to note that versioning may create a need to handle a more complex state machine than simply stale nonces.

 Matt from FT we can’t legislate for China, we can only set things up so that folks can detect whether or not the signals have been obeyed.

-Mark Nottingham notes that audit was explicitly ruled out of Timid Robot asked that we have a second use case than crawling.
+Mark Nottingham notes that audit was explicitly ruled out of scope.

+Timid Robot asked that we have a second use case than crawling.

 Mark said that when we get to attachment we will get that.

 Bryan Newbold drilled into the need for a vocabulary for meta categories like timestamps before which something becomes public or state.

 Suresh notes that there was conversation about this earlier, and asks him to raise specific issues that were not already covered.

 Mirja reinforces that the legal framework can override the preferences, and that we need to have vocabulary that doesn’t elide that.